sbu-fsl/kernel-ml/README.md

 KML requires Linux kernel modifications to function.
 We recommend allocating at least 25 GiB of disk space before beginning the installation process.

-1. Navigate to the `kml/kml-linux` directory.
+1. Navigate to the `kernel-ml/kernel-ml-linux` directory.
 This repository was recursively cloned during setup
     ```bash
-    cd kml-linux
+    cd kernel-ml-linux
     ```
 1. Install the following packages
     ```